 Promoting competition, consumer trust, and consumer choice.

 In addition, to support the common goal of improving the efficiency and effectiveness of reviews, ICANN will publish operational standards to be used as guidance by the community, ICANN staff and the Board in conducting future reviews.
-The community will review these operational standards on an ongoing basis to ensure that they continue to meet community’s needs.
+The community will review these operational standards on an ongoing basis to ensure that they continue to meet the community’s needs.

 2. CCWG-Accountability Recommendations